 If a student is involved in any kind of an accident, during the clinical day, the operating room supervisor and the clinical instructor should be notified immediately.
 Procedures for filing an incident/accident report will be followed according to hospital policy.
 A copy of the accident/incident report is given to the instructor for the student's file.
-Insurance forms must be picked up as soon as possible from the Business Office at South Plains College Reese Center building #8.
-The student is responsible for filing any claims.
+The student is responsible for filing any claims and use of their own personal medical insurance, if necessary.
 If an incident report is filled out on a case a student was in the room for, regardless of student's role in the case, an instructor must be notified immediately.
 Failure to do so may result in dismissal from the program.